fmiskovic/gopherizer/README.md

 # Gopherizer

-The motivation behind creating this template repository was to establish a unified architecture across multiple repositories, eliminating the need to repeat boilerplate code.
-This approach not only ensures consistency and maintainability but also provides the flexibility to extend and adapt the architecture as needed.
-By leveraging this template, teams can focus on developing unique features rather than reinventing the wheel for each project.
+The primary goal of this template repository is to provide a standardized foundation for GO (REST) API services, eliminating the need to duplicate boilerplate code.
+This approach ensures consistency, maintainability, and flexibility, allowing teams to focus on developing unique features rather than reinventing the wheel for each project.

 ## Features
 - ✅ HTTP Server run with graceful shutdown